 Cultural and individual diversity is infused throughout all aspects of the intern’s learning environment.
 This infusion occurs through staff attention to diversity issues as they arise in the natural course of the interns’ service delivery, collegial interaction, supervision, and through explicit didactic focus.
-Specific examples of internship activities that focus on awareness of individual and cultural differences include attendance at professional staff development workshops with senior clinical staff on a variety of topics related to multiculturalism (e.g.multicultural supervision), participation in a process-oriented weekly intern multicultural seminar, optional attendance at summer brown-bag lunches to watch diversity related videos, and participation in rotations that involve working with culturally diverse students.
+Specific examples of internship activities that focus on awareness of individual and cultural differences include attendance at professional staff development workshops with senior clinical staff on a variety of topics related to multiculturalism (e.g.multicultural supervision), participation in a process-oriented intern multicultural seminar throughout the year, optional attendance at summer brown-bag lunches to watch diversity related videos, and participation in rotations that involve working with culturally diverse students.

 What rotations/concentration areas are available?